MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-B-Requirements-Relating-Health-Care-Access/part-147-Health-Insurance-Reform-Requirements-Group-Individual-Health-Insurance-Markets/section-147.145.md

 (3) Meets any additional requirement that may be imposed under State law.

-(b) *Exemptions from the Public Health Service Act and the Affordable Care Act* - (1) *Guaranteed availability and guaranteed renewability* - (i) For purposes of sections 2741(e)(1) and 2742(b)(5) of the Public Health Service Act, student health insurance coverage is deemed to be available only through a bona fide association.
+(b) *Exemptions from the Public Health Service Act and the Affordable Care Act*—(1) *Guaranteed availability and guaranteed renewability.* (i) For purposes of sections 2741(e)(1) and 2742(b)(5) of the Public Health Service Act, student health insurance coverage is deemed to be available only through a bona fide association.

 (ii) For purposes of section 2702 of the Public Health Service Act, a health insurance issuer that offers student health insurance coverage is not required to accept individuals who are not students or dependents of students in such coverage, and, notwithstanding the requirements of § 147.104(b), is not required to establish open enrollment periods or coverage effective dates that are based on a calendar policy year or to offer policies on a calendar year basis.